Sam Montgomery: College career

 While attending Louisiana State University, Montgomery played for coach Les Miles's LSU Tigers football team from 2010 to 2012.
 Following his sophomore season in 2011, he was named an All-American by the Football Writers Association of America, Pro Football Weekly, and Scout.com.
 He was also a first-team All-Southeastern Conference (SEC) selection in 2011 and 2012.

 Professional career

-2013 NFL Draft

-Montgomery was drafted to the Houston Texans in the third round, with the 95th overall pick, of the 2013 NFL Draft.

 Houston Texans

+Montgomery was selected by the Houston Texans in the third round, with the 95th overall pick, of the 2013 NFL draft.

 The Texans released Montgomery, along with two other players, on October 21 for unspecified violations of team rules prior to a road game against the Kansas City Chiefs.

 Oakland Raiders

 He was signed by the Oakland Raiders on December 18, 2013.
 He was released on December 21, 2013.

 Cincinnati Bengals

 Montgomery signed with the Cincinnati Bengals on April 11, 2014.
 On August 31, 2014, he was signed to the Bengals' practice squad.

 On January 23, 2015, Montgomery signed a reserve/future contract with the Bengals.
 On August 31, 2015, he was released by the Bengals.